me3zaAKAgoat/me3zaAKAgoat/README.md

-<h1 align="center">Welcome to my profile.</h1>
+<h1 align="center">"An indomitable and inexorable spirit will overcome any obstacle, conquer any challenge, and achieve any goal.".</h1>

-Hello, I am **Me3za**, an entry-level programmer that's eager to begin my journey in the world of software development, as well as apply the knowledge I have gained through my education.
-I am proficient in the following domains:
+Hello, I am **Me3za**, I'm an entry-level programmer and I'm eager to begin my journey in the world of software development.
+In case you want to work with me, here the domains I'm most proficient on:

 - **Can write a full-stack MERN (MongoDB ExpressJS ReactJS Node) SPA**